Bergam0t/community_service_timelines/README.md

 ### Display contacts that have taken part both as part of an ongoing referral period or as ad-hoc contacts with other services

+Boxes indicate the full duration of a referral - for example, the total time a patient was 'open' to a core mental health team, with actual contacts occuring at varying frequency in that time.

 Grey overlays also give an indicator of the time from referral to first interaction.

 Contacts that do not form part of an ongoing referral journey - for example, that involve presentation to emergency departments or calls to an emergency helpline - are shown on their own line, with the relevant service name shown at the far right.

+Repeated referrals to the same service are shown on the same line, making repeated patterns of service access clearer

 ![image](https://github.com/Bergam0t/community_service_timelines/assets/29951987/afee2fc9-317d-4977-a01f-86947fc28517)